nf-core/taxprofiler/docs/usage/tutorials.md

 If you download the MetaPhlAn3 database, remember to also include `--mpa3` as a parameter for the database in the `--databases` CSV file.
 :::

-If you want to download the MetaPhlAn database with MetaPhlAn >= v4.2
+If you want to download the MetaPhlAn database with MetaPhlAn >= v4.2, please use the follow command:

 ```bash
 metaphlan --install --db_dir <YOUR_DB_NAME>/